Building an active, thriving community for all

 The Equity Subcommittee is a standing subcommittee of the Chatham Health Alliance.
 The Equity Subcommittee helps to grow and promote equity internally in the Alliance, in Alliance programs, and publications through review, training, and member engagement.
 Members of this subcommittee include: Chatham Organizing for Racial Equity, Piedmont Health Services, UNC Family Medicine, NC TraCS Instituate, and many more.

-The Obesity Subcommittee focuses on strategies related to physical activity and nutrition.
-Among many community based strategies, the Obesity subcommittee helps implement the Chatham Worksite Wellness program, the Healthy Hospital program, and SNAP/EBT programs at Farmer's Markets.
+The H.E.A.L.
+Subcommittee focuses on strategies related to physical activity and nutrition.
+Among many community based strategies, the H.E.A.L.
+Subcommittee helps implement the Chatham Worksite Wellness program, the Healthy Hospital program, and SNAP/EBT programs at Farmer's Markets.
 Members of this subcommittee include: Chatham County Parks and Recreation, the Partnership for Children, Chatham County Schools, Chatham County Cooperative Extension, Chatham County Public Health Department, Safe Kids Chatham, and many more.

 Staff and Leadership Team